phlorest/kitchen_et_al2009/cldf/README.md

 <a name="ds-genericmetadatajson"> </a>

-# Generic Phlorest phylogeny derived from Kitchen et al. 2009 'Semitic (Kitchen et al. 2009)'
+# Generic Phlorest phylogeny derived from Kitchen et al. 2009 'Bayesian phylogenetic analysis of Semitic languages identifies an Early Bronze Age origin of Semitic in the Near East'

 **CLDF Metadata**: [Generic-metadata.json](./Generic-metadata.json)